-Full-size roundabouts are specialized intersections that are designed for counterclockwise circulation around a central island.
+Full-size roundabouts as design elements are specialized intersections that are designed for counterclockwise circulation around a central island.
 They have a number of benefits when compared with conventional signalized intersections, including reducing conflict points and crash severity, encouraging slower turning speeds, and eliminating the need for utilities powering traffic signals.